slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### On business and entrepreneurship

 There are two types of entrepreneurs: missionaries and mercenaries.
 Focus on what can you give instead of focusing in making money.
-When you'll find your market you'll get the reward.
+Once you find your market you'll get the reward.

 > *'What you need to start a new business: generosity.' -- Derek Sivers*